catw4x/jet2test/README.md

 I set up the modal to be empty so that it can be re-used with different messages being passed in.

+I have used BEM naming convention for the css classes to make the code and structure easier to understand.

 I really enjoyed this test.
 I am fairly new to SASS but I love the functionality it gives you.
-I dont think I will ever go back to plain CSS now!